webcamp48/ecommerceMERN/README.md

 <h3> User Interface</h3>

-Created a user-friendly UI using React. <br>
+1) Created a user-friendly UI using React. <br>
-Implemented routing using React Router. <br>
+2) Implemented routing using React Router. <br>
-Used a state management library (Context API). <br>
+3) Used a state management library (Context API). <br>

 <h3>Pages and Components </h3>

-Home: Display a list of all products, Slider, and Popular Product. <br>
+1) Home: Display a list of all products, Slider, and Popular Product. <br>
-Product Details: Show details of a selected product . <br>
+2) Product Details: Show details of a selected product . <br>
-Cart: Display products added to the cart. <br>
+3) Cart: Display products added to the cart. <br>
-Checkout: --------------. <br>
+4) Checkout: --------------. <br>
-Login and Registration Forms: Allow users to register and log in only valid email. <br>
+5) Login and Registration Forms: Allow users to register and log in only valid email. <br>
-Navbar: Display the navbar with links to different pages. <br>
+6) Navbar: Display the navbar with links to different pages. <br>

 <h3> Form Validation </h3>
-Implemented client-side form validation for user input. <br>
+1) Implemented client-side form validation for user input. <br>
-Name field only accepts letters. <br>
+2) Name field only accepts letters. <br>
-Email and password fields have specific validation rules and email not accept special char. <br>
+3) Email and password fields have specific validation rules and email not accept special char. <br>
-Implemented login with Google and Facebook (using Third Party). <br>
+4) Implemented login with Google and Facebook (using Third Party). <br>

 <h1>Bonus Features</h1>
-Implemented a search bar to search for products. <br>
+1) Implemented a search bar to search for products. <br>
-Implemented a filter to filter products by category. <br>
+2) Implemented a filter to filter products by category. <br>
-Implemented a pagination to display products in pages. <br>
+3) Implemented a pagination to display products in pages. <br>

-Implemented OTP-based authentication and email sending for OTP then verify . <br>
+4) Implemented OTP-based authentication and email sending for OTP then verify . <br>

 <h2> Third-Party Integrations </h2>
-Used Email.js for sending OTP emails from the frontend for verify. <br>
+1) Used Email.js for sending OTP emails from the frontend for verify. <br>
-and use auth0 for login with facebook and google <br>
+2) and use auth0 for login with facebook and google <br>

 <h2>Note :</h2> The backend will run on npm run dev port 5173, the frontend on port 5174, and the admin panel on port 3000. <br>

 <h1>Getting Started <h1>
 <h3>Prerequisites</h3>
-Node.js  <br>
+i) Node.js  <br>
-MongoDB
+ii) MongoDB

 <h1> Installation </h1>